 When we moved to Slovakia, one of the first responsibilities I had as a parent was making sure my child’s vaccinations were up to date.
 I quickly discovered that the steps for childhood immunization here are slightly different from what I was used to back home.
 The schedule, the system, and even the paperwork required a bit of adjustment.

 If you’re a parent living abroad, figuring out the vaccination process can feel daunting.
-In this post, I’ll share how childhood immunization works in Slovakia, the practical steps involved, and tips I learned along the way.
+In this post, I’ll share how childhood immunization works in Slovakia, the practical steps involved, and tips foreigners often learn along the way.

 Why Immunization Matters